cbaycity/small-media/README.md

 ## Priority:
 For multiple pages, a common feature needed is a way to retrieve lists of posts to display.
 You therefore need to spend time creating a "feed" frontend function that returns a list of posts and related details.
 This function can be called by other elements and queries can be passed to the backend to retrieve posts.

+Start by just adding a way to collect posts.
+Then add a next button at the bottom of the page.

 ## Infrastructure:
 1. You can add tests for routing of the main.py file.
 You should add these just after launching.
 2. Protect against Request Forgery.